 Have you ever sold old items to your loved ones or anyone else?
-If your answer is ‘Yes, then that was a financial transaction.
+If your answer is yes, then that was a financial transaction.
 Did you need a registration to do that?
-Probably no.
+Probably not.

 But, if you sell things or render service more frequently for a profit, you are running a business.
 And you should get it registered.